I. General Policy

 "Approval authority" is the authority to approve expenditure of university funds within specified dollar limits or to recommend execution of a contract or other commitment by one with signature authority.
 Approval attests to the appropriateness of the transaction within the university's program objectives, that funds are available and that the accounting information is correct.
 Delegation of approval authority is generally at the department chair, director or manager level and also includes principal investigators and project managers.

 “One-over approver” is the authority to approve any transaction such as those involving travel, business meetings or entertainment for another employee or student for whom they have approval authority.
 This designation is necessary to confirm that the expenses incurred are in line with university policy and procedures and in support of university business and not to the personal benefit of the individual incurring the expense.
-Absent extraordinary circumstances and the prior approval of the Vice President for Finance, a “one-over approver” may not be a direct report of the employee who incurred the expense.
+Absent extraordinary circumstances and the prior approval of the Vice President for Finance and Administration, a “one-over approver” may not be a direct report of the employee who incurred the expense.

 IV.
 Elaboration of Policy